-- the continuation of our ongoing and planned development of our product candidates, including our ongoing open-label Phase 1/2 clinical trials of RP-3500 and our ongoing Phase 1 clinical trial of RP-6306; - the timing, costs, progress and results of our ongoing clinical trials of RP-3500 and RP-6306; - the progress of preclinical development and possible clinical trials of our current earlier-stage programs; - the scope, progress, results and costs of our research programs and preclinical development of other product candidates that we may pursue; - the development requirements of other product candidates that we may pursue; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the timing and amount of milestone and royalty payments that we are required to make or eligible to receive under our current or future collaboration agreements; - the cost of establishing a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, EMA and other regulatory authorities; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the cost of expanding, maintaining and enforcing our intellectual property portfolio, including filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our product candidates; - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale manufacturing activities; - the extent to which we partner our programs, acquire or in-license other product candidates and technologies or enter into additional strategic collaborations; - the revenue, if any, received from commercial sales of RP-3500, RP-6306 and any future product candidates for which we receive marketing approval; - the addition of equipment and physical infrastructure to support our research and development; and - the costs of operating as a public company.
+- the continuation of our ongoing and planned development of our product candidates, including our ongoing Phase 1 clinical trials of RP-6306; - the timing, costs, progress and results of our ongoing clinical trials of RP-6306; - the progress of preclinical development and possible clinical trials of our current earlier-stage programs; - the scope, progress, results and costs of our research programs and preclinical development of other product candidates that we may pursue; - the development requirements of other product candidates that we may pursue; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the timing and amount of milestone and royalty payments that we are required to make or eligible to receive under our current or future collaboration agreements, including the Roche Agreement; - our election to opt-in to the co-development and profit share arrangement of camonsertib pursuant to the Roche Agreement; - the cost of establishing a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, EMA and other regulatory authorities; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the cost of expanding, maintaining and enforcing our intellectual property portfolio, including filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our product candidates; - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale manufacturing activities; - the extent to which we partner our programs, acquire or in-license other product candidates and technologies or enter into additional strategic collaborations; - the revenue, if any, received from commercial sales of camonsertib, RP-6306 and any future product candidates for which we or our collaborators receive marketing approval; - the addition of equipment and physical infrastructure to support our research and development; and - the costs of operating as a public company.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive, and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
-In addition, RP-3500, RP-6306 and any future product candidates, if approved, may not achieve commercial success.
+In addition, camonsertib, RP-6306 and any future product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce, or altogether terminate our research and development programs or future commercialization efforts.